-Even though Game of Thrones may be done – for now – winter is still coming people, and soups like this Potato Cheeseburger Soup are an easy and filling way to feed a crowd when it’s cold out.
+Even though Game of Thrones may be over, winter is still coming people, and soups like this Potato Cheeseburger Soup are an easy and filling way to feed a crowd when it’s cold out.

 Think cheeseburger meets potato soup.
 Creamy and loaded with chucks of seasoned, seared hamburger, chunks of potatoes and loads of cheese.
 I diced up pickles to sprinkle on top for that burger touch and the flavors were just outstanding.

 I’m telling you – don’t skip the diced dill pickles on top, it totally makes this.

 Don’t knock it until you’ve tried it.
 I know it sounds a little funny, but this is a fantastic and hearty soup that warms you up besides just filling you up!

 The seared hamburger with the Montreal seasoning is wonderful in the creamy potato soup.
 Add some cheddar cheese to the mix and wow.

 Grab a spoon and a napkin!

 This is great for large crowds or on game day when doubled and feel free to add whatever other toppings you prefer like diced tomatoes, red bell pepper, sour cream, caramelized onions, hamburger bun croutons.
 Lots of tasty possibilities!

 I for one am happy to have the colder weather approaching, and for those of you already experiencing it, I have plenty of soups-that-are-a-meal recipes for you.
 Enjoy!